ckoever/micropython-firebase-realtime-database/README.md

     firebase.getfile("testlarge1", "FILE1.txt", id=0, bg=1, cb=(herewefile, ("testlarge1", "0", "FILE1.txt")))
     firebase.getfile("testlarge2", "FILE2.txt", id=1, bg=1, cb=(herewefile, ("testlarge2", "1", "FILE2.txt"))) #runs at the same time
     ```
-  - 🆕 Limit the depth of the data to 1 with `limit` ⚠️ ONLY USE True/False (not 1/0).
+  - Limit the depth of the data to 1 with `limit` ⚠️ ONLY USE True/False (not 1/0).
 ### put --------------------------------------
 ```python
 firebase.put(PATH, DATA, bg=True, id=0, cb=None)
 ```
 Takes the given storage location `PATH` and uploads the given value `DATA` there.
   - Optional run in the background with the keyword `bg`.
   - Set socket id with the keyword `id`.
 This makes it possible to establish multiple connections to the server instead of just one.
-Recommended if you know what you are doing, only makes sense if the command is running in the background.
+Make sure the command runs in the background.
 (Example at get)
-  - 🆕 Set an callback function after getting the `DATA`.
+  - Set an callback function after getting the `DATA`.
     - Example:
     ```python
     firebase.put("testtag1", "1", id=0)